bhauman/bhauman.github.com/_posts/2019-03-22-suppression-software.md

 of the situation.

-Simple temperature tracking software like this can possibly give communities a bit more breathing room to keep functioning while staying vigilant.
+Simple temperature tracking software like this can possibly give communities a bit more room to keep functioning while staying vigilant.

-There is absolutely no reason to keep it simple, we live in a world of technological and data abundance.
+There is absolutely no reason to keep it this software simple, we live in a world of technological and data abundance.
 We can combine body temperature, location, medical test results and social graph data-streams into a powerful weapon against COVID-19.

-As soon as someone shows symptoms, we can respond instantly and raise an alert on the phone of everyone they have come in contact with over the last 24 hours to let them know that they have been exposed and they need to stay home and self-monitor.
+In an ideal situation, as soon as someone shows symptoms, we can respond instantly and raise an alert on the phone of everyone they may have been close to with over the last 24 hours to let them know that they have may been exposed and that they need to stay home and self-monitor or head to the nearest testing facility.

-There are compliance issues, like reporting a bogus temperature, but there are always compliance issues and we will have to bake this into our risk calculations.
+There are compliance issues, like people report a bogus temperatures, but there are always compliance issues and we will have to bake this into our risk calculations.